 - The job has no specific title.

-- The requirement for the job is vague.
+- The requirements for the job are vague.

-- The emails they used for the advert is a private email.
+- The email they used for the advert is private.

 - The job requirements don’t tally with the position in question.